Approved by the Committee for Sustainability on June 6, 2023

 ASCE supports the following steps to achieve a sustainable project:

-- Validate Application of Principles.
-Civil engineers must guide project development and validate the application of these principles by using metrics and rating tools such as the EnvisionTM Rating System for sustainable infrastructure.
+- Validate application of principles: Civil engineers must guide project development and validate the application of these principles by using metrics and rating tools such as the Envision™ Rating System for sustainable infrastructure.

-ASCE recognizes the leadership role of engineers in sustainable development, and their responsibility to provide effective and innovative solutions in addressing the challenges of sustainability.
+ASCE recognizes the leadership role of engineers in sustainable development, and our responsibility to provide effective and innovative solutions in addressing the challenges of sustainability.
 ASCE holds paramount the safety, health, and welfare of the public.
 The ASCE Code of Ethics states that "Engineers shall:

-- adhere to the principles of sustainable development;
+- Adhere to the principles of sustainable development

-- use resources wisely while minimizing resource depletion. "
+- Use resources wisely while minimizing resource depletion"

 Civil engineers have a leading role in planning, designing, building, and ensuring a sustainable future by providing the bridge between science and society.
 In this role, engineers must actively promote and participate in multidisciplinary teams with other professionals, such as ecologists, economists, and sociologists, and work with the communities served and affected to effectively address the issues and challenges of sustainable development.